michaellevy/michaellevy.github.io/_Rutils/Rmd_blogging_README.txt

 - call knitpost('file-name') or knitAll()
 - .md file should land in _posts/blog/
 - On bundle exec jekyll build, .html should end up in _site/blog/new-post_title/index.html
-	- Not sure where these came from, but they don't seem to do anything:
-		- _posts/blog/_site
-		- _site/post-titles
 - image paths are specified as images/, so specify, e.g. as blog/my-image.png